openhab/openhab-addons/bundles/org.openhab.binding.boschshc/README.md

 | smoke-check        | String               | &#9745;  | State of the smoke check.
 Also used to request a new smoke check.                                 |

-### User-defined states
+### User-defined States
-The User-defined states enables automations to be better adapted to specific needs and everyday situations.
+The User-defined states enable automations to be better adapted to specific needs and everyday situations.
-Individual “states” can be activated/deactivated and can be used as triggers, conditions and actions in automations.
+Individual states can be activated/deactivated and can be used as triggers, conditions and actions in automations.

 **Thing Type ID**: `user-defined-state`